Editors' note: This review was updated on February 27, 2015, with information about the latest version that works across all platforms.

-VLC for iOS brings the popular open-source media player to your iOS device, letting you watch videos from almost any format directly, and connect with streaming and cloud services to access your video library.
-This latest update gives the app a facelift to better fit with the iOS 7 aesthetic, and also adds several features for easier video watching.
+VLC Media Player (iOS|Android|Windows|Mac) brings the popular open-source media player to your all your devices, letting you watch videos from almost any format directly, and connect with streaming and cloud services to access your video library.

 Getting your content

 Fortunately, if you already have videos available, connecting to services is easy.
-VLC for iOS lets you connect with Dropbox or Google Drive, or you can connect with your iTunes video library or another network stream.
+VLC lets you connect with Dropbox or Google Drive, or you can connect with your iTunes video library or another network stream.
 All are accessible by hitting the menu button in the top left (where you'll find all the app features and settings) and you simply need to sign in to a service to access your library.

 Watching movies and videos